AMDS123/amds123.github.io/_posts/2016-06-15-The-Edit-Distance-Transducer-in-Action-The-University-of-Cambridge-English-German-System-at-WMT16.md

 ---
 layout: post
-title: 'The Edit Distance Transducer in Action: The University of Cambridge English-German System at WMT16'
+title: "The Edit Distance Transducer in Action: The University of Cambridge English-German System at WMT16"
 date: 2016-06-15 20:08:01
 categories: arXiv_CL
 tags: arXiv_CL NMT